SaulKGM3/Brazilian_Ecommerce_Review_Analysis/README.md

 ## Note:

 This project is shared as a demonstration of technical proficiency and as part of an ongoing optimization process.
-It is understood that this work is not final and that there will always be room for refinement as more time and analysis are invested.
+It is understood that this work is not final and that there is usually room for refinement as more time and analysis are invested.
 Future updates are expected.

 # Brazilian Ecommerce Review Analysis